 - Always utilise an approved On/Off-Tracking method. - Never On/Off-Track in areas with any cable connections to the rail. - Never On/Off-Track in areas with ATP loop cables either in the rail web or in the "four foot". - Never On/Off-Track in areas with any cables cleated to the top surfaces of sleepers. - Never On/Off -rack in areas with any signalling equipment fitted in the "four foot".

 7.3 Travelling on the Rail

 Before travel commences, ensure the following:

-- Crowd ram fully extended so that bucket is fully crowded round. - Dipper ram fully extended so that the dipper is fully in.
+• Crowd ram fully extended so that bucket is fully crowded round.